 In August 2008, SETAF conducted its final airborne operation and shortly after, SETAF Soldiers replaced their maroon berets with black ones and replaced their airborne tabs with historic SETAF scrolls.

 Then in early December 2008, the U.S. Ambassador to Italy and the Italian Minister of Foreign Affairs announced in Rome that SETAF officially assumed duties as the Army component headquarters for U.S. Africa Command.
-U.S. Army Africa, as the Army Service Component Command for U.S. Africa Command, strengthens the land force capabilities of African states and regional organizations, supports AFRICOM operations, and conducts decisive action in order to establish a secure environment and protect the national security interests of the United States.
-USARAF/SETAF remains available for deployment in support of NATO operations.
+U.S. Army Africa, as the Army Service Component Command for U.S. Africa Command, would strengthen the land force capabilities of African states and regional organizations, support AFRICOM operations, and conduct decisive action in order to establish a secure environment and protect the national security interests of the United States.
+The command remains available for deployment in support of NATO operations.

 From October 2011 through January 2012, U.S. Army Africa was called upon to participate in Joint Task Force Odyssey Dawn and Odyssey Guard.
 With a coalition of more than a dozen nations, JTF-Odyssey Dawn assisted to enforce United Nations Security Council Resolution 1973 to protect civilians in Libya under threat of attack by Gaddafi regime forces.
 It also orchestrated the aero medical evacuation of 26 injured Libyan freedom fighters.
 In January 2012, by Department of Army general order, SETAF was officially re-designated USARAF/SETAF and further designated as an Army Service Component Command, connecting USARAF/SETAF to Ninth U.S. Army’s lineage, fitting USARAF/SETAF fully within the Army’s evolving structure for units above the division level.

-In the years since USARAF’s inception, it has made progress through a consistent program of senior leader engagements and regionally focused activities.
-It has witnessed the restructuring of the African exercise program to address regional concerns, built multilateral relationships and supports a shared vision of 54 stable, secure nations.
-U.S. Army Africa, known also as Ninth U.S. Army, will continue the path of success and the command will remain in close collaboration with and responsive to our African and interagency partners in the years to come.
-The U.S. Army Africa team and its dynamic partners will continue to partner today for Africa tomorrow.
+In the years since SETAF-AF’s inception, it has made progress through a consistent program of senior leader engagements and regionally focused activities.
+It has witnessed the restructuring of the African exercise program to address regional concerns, built multilateral relationships and supports a shared vision of 53 stable, secure nations.
+SETAF-AF will continue the path of success and the command will remain in close collaboration with and responsive to our African and interagency partners in the years to come.
+The SETAF-AF team and its dynamic partners will continue to partner today for Africa tomorrow.
 America’s premier Army team dedicated to positive change in Africa.